NBXII/NBXII/README.md

 # 💫 Hi there, I'm Nahom Biruk:
-Welcome to my GitHub.
+Welcome to my GitHub!
 I’m a backend-focused engineer building structured systems with clean architecture and long-term scalability in mind.
 Currently working on productivity platforms and system-driven solutions where design clarity and performance matter.
 Interested in collaborating on impactful software in education, public services, or developer tooling.
 Exploring distributed systems, concurrency, and production-grade deployment.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](www.linkedin.com/in/nahom-biruk-848236239)